 You might also like that: All-seasons gardening |How to create your year-round garden

-Capsaicin agents and related molecules are what give many peppers that unmistakable fiery flavor; the ones which involve that compound is called as ‘hot pepper’ or ‘chili’ pepper, while the rest is called as ‘sweet’ or ‘bell’ peppers.
+Capsaicin agents and related molecules are what give many peppers that unmistakable fiery flavor; the ones which involve that compound is called ‘hot pepper’ or ‘chili’ pepper, while the rest is called ‘sweet’ or ‘bell’ peppers.
 The appearance of Chili peppers can be small and round or longish and slender, which make them vary in many different sizes from tiny to substantial, and shapes cover anything from round to boxy, pointed, or hornlike.
 However what shape and color they have, has no relation to their level of heat.

 Fiery level of chili peppers

 That fiery level of chili peppers has become a distinctive part of their attraction.
-The method to measure the level of fiery is made by a chemical test which was invented more than a century ago.
+The method to measure the level of fiery is made by a chemical test that was invented more than a century ago.
 The test measures the concentration of capsaicin, which exposes the Scoville Heat Units (SHUs).
-The name cames from Wilbur Scoville, the American pharmacist who invented the test in 1912.
-When the pepper rated at zero SHUs, which means it has no capsaicin, it is called sweet pepper, while 500-1000SHUs rated ones are names as mild chilies.
+The name comes from Wilbur Scoville, the American pharmacist who invented the test in 1912.
+When the pepper is rated at zero SHUs, which means it has no capsaicin, it is called sweet pepper, while 500-1000SHUs rated ones are names as mild chilies.

 The hottest chili pepper in the world | It’s quite hot but perfectly safe!

 Did you know that according to Guinness World Records, the hottest chili pepper in the wold recorded is Carolina Reaper, with a rating of an astonishing 2.200.000 SHU (Scoville Heat Units)? it can be dangerous to eat chilies this hot, even to contact them to the skin for some people.
 However, here we are not talking about the extreme examples, Just the ones available in the markets for daily usage.